scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 so it can implement behaviours that `Foo` cannot.

 This demonstrates the classic trade-off of power
-(in the mathematical sense) versus constraints.
+(in the mathematical sense) versus constraint.
 The more constraints we place on a data type, the more guarantees we have about its behaviour, but the fewer behaviours we can model.

-Monads are hit a sweet spot in this trade-off.
+Monads happen to be a sweet spot in this trade-off.
 They are flexible enough to model a wide range of behaviours and restrictive enough to give strong guarantees about those behaviours.
 However, there are situations where monads aren't the right tool for the job.
-Sometimes we want thai food, and burritos just won't do the job.
+Sometimes we want thai food, and burritos just won't satisfy.

 Whereas monads impose a strict *sequencing* on the computations they model, applicatives and cartesians impose no such restriction.
 This puts them in another sweet spot in the hierarchy.
 We can use them to represent classes parallel / independent computations that monads cannot.

+We choose our semantics by choosing our data structures.
+If we choose a monad, we get strict sequencing.
+If we choose an applicative, we lose the ability to `flatMap`.
+This is the trade-off enforced by the consistency laws.
+So choose your types carefully, friend!